WeblateOrg/weblate/docs/admin/machine.rst

 .. versionadded:: 2.20

 DeepL is paid service providing good machine translation for a few languages.
-According to some benchmarks it is currently the best available service.

 Turn on this service by adding ``weblate.machinery.deepl.DeepLTranslation`` to :setting:`MT_SERVICES` and set :setting:`MT_DEEPL_KEY`.